Kale Pasta Salad

 Instructions

-- Bring a large pot of salted water to a boil, add pasta, stir, and reduce heat to a low boil and cook for exactly 11 minutes (or according to package directions if you’re using a different type of pasta.)
+- Bring a large pot of salted water to a boil, add pasta, stir, and reduce heat to a low boil and cook for until pasta is al dente probably about 15 minutes for Fiber Gourmet pasta, but I would start to check after about 12 minutes.
+(Or cook pasta according to package directions if you’re using a different type of pasta.)

 - Drain pasta into a colander placed in the sink and let it drain well.